 Management of hemlock poisoning

 Even today, there is no available antidote for hemlock poisoning.
-The treatment is based on the seriousness of the condition and symptoms.
+Generally, the treatment is based on the seriousness of the condition and symptoms.

 If the individual has trouble breathing, the doctor will check for ways to secure the airway and might help with ventilation.
-In some cases, the doctor will attempt to decontaminate the digestive tract to eliminate the hemlock from the system.
+There are cases where the doctor will attempt to decontaminate the digestive tract to eliminate the hemlock from the system.

 What is the outlook?

-Hemlock poisoning can be deadly and there is no available antidote.
-The signs might arise as early as 30 minutes after the plant was ingested.
+Consequently, hemlock poisoning can be deadly and there is no available antidote.
+The signs might arise as early as 30 minutes after ingestion of the plant.
 The seriousness of the poisoning is based on the amount present in the body and how toxic the plant was at the time it was ingested.

 Quick Note / Disclaimer